THIS DATE IN HISTORY: Dec. 23

 1967: Rookie goalie Wayne Rutledge makes 21 saves for his first NHL shutout and the first for the Los Angeles Kings, who defeat the St. Louis Blues 4-0.
 Bryan Campbell scores twice for the Kings, who play their final game at the Los Angeles Sports Arena.
 After a two-game trip, they return for the opening of the Forum in Inglewood, California.

-1980: The Winnipeg Jets defeat the visiting Colorado Rockies 5-4 to end their 30-game winless streak (0-23-7).
+1980: The Winnipeg Jets defeat the visiting Colorado Rockies 5-4 to end their 30-game winless streak (0-23 with seven ties).
 Willy Lindstrom's power-play goal with 1:50 remaining in the third period breaks a 4-4 tie.
 It's the Jets' first victory since defeating the Chicago Blackhawks 6-2 on Oct.
 17. During the streak, they go through three coaches (Tommy McVie, Bill Sutherland and Mike Smith).

 1988: Wayne Gretzky moves past Bobby Hull for fourth place on the NHL's all-time goal-scoring list by scoring two empty-net goals for the Kings in a 5-2 victory against the Vancouver Canucks at Pacific Coliseum.
 The two goals give Gretzky 611 in his NHL career, one more than Hull.
 He also has two assists.

 Video: Wayne Gretzky all-time leader in goals, points

 1999: Paul Coffey of the Carolina Hurricanes has an assist in a 4-3 loss to the Ottawa Senators to become the first defenseman (and eighth player) in NHL history to reach 1,500 points.
 The milestone comes when he sets up Sami Kapanen's power-play goal late in the second period.